Tuesday, September 3, 2019

 Strong, Cobb Wholesale Druggists continued in business following the founder’s demise, moving from its Superior Street headquarters to 206 Central Viaduct SE in Cleveland.
 Shown here are gallon and two gallon whiskey jugs bearing that address were issued after the company relocated in 1908.
 With family members still involved, Strong, Cobb survived National Prohibition, advertising in 1935 that the company now sold wine along with pharmaceuticals.

 Note: Several references are made in this post to Strong’s “biographer.”
 They cite a full page article about Strong and his company that appeared in an 1894 issue of The Pharmaceutical Era.
 No author was credited.
-The item appeared only a year before Strong’s unfortunate demise.
+The item and picture appeared only a year before Strong’s unfortunate demise.

 2 comments: